zwang695/alexa-skills-list/skills/B01BL06CC2/README.md

 * *Alexa, ask my dee link to turn on kitchen light.*

-When your home reacts to you, it?s not magic ? but it?s pretty darn close.
+When your home reacts to you, it’s not magic – but it’s pretty darn close.
 With a D-Link Wi-Fi Smart Plug, you can control & schedule your devices from virtually anywhere.
 Left the iron on?
 No problem!
 Did you turn your bedroom fan off?
-Let?s find out!
-No hub or complicated setup required ? just a simple device that turns any home into a smart home.
+Let’s find out!
+No hub or complicated setup required – just a simple device that turns any home into a smart home.

 With the mydlink home skill, Alexa can turn your appliances on and off, set schedules and even monitor your energy usage.
-Enjoy your personal barista by asking Alexa to start brewing your coffee when you wake up or make sure to turn the lights off when you leave ? it?s easy!
+Enjoy your personal barista by asking Alexa to start brewing your coffee when you wake up or make sure to turn the lights off when you leave – it’s easy!

-To get your smart home started, you?ll need a mydlink Wi-Fi Smart Plug (DSP-W110 and DSP-W215, available from Amazon and most retailers) setup on your Wi-Fi network and connected to your free mydlink account.
+To get your smart home started, you’ll need a mydlink Wi-Fi Smart Plug (DSP-W110 and DSP-W215, available from Amazon and most retailers) setup on your Wi-Fi network and connected to your free mydlink account.

-Just say ?Alexa, ask mydlink to turn on living room light.? and Alexa will connect to your mydlink account and help you create a truly automated home.
+Just say “Alexa, ask mydlink to turn on living room light.” and Alexa will connect to your mydlink account and help you create a truly automated home.

 ***